nio-blocks/metrics/README.md

 Output
 ------
-An attibute is added for each metric read.
+An attribute is added for each metric read.
 Attribute names are the *menu* name followed by an underscore and then then specific metric name.
 For example, when reading 'CPU Percentage':
 ```